 The OnSNMP Discovery Process (onsrvapd.exe) is installed as an Windows service and starts and stops automatically.
 You do not need to issue commands at the command line.
-In the event you want to issue commands from the command line, see the command-line syntax listed in "Issuing the onsrvapd Command" on page 2-11.
+In the event you want to issue commands from the command line, see the command-line syntax listed in "Issue the onsrvapd command" on page 2-10.

-To make sure that onsrvapd is running correctly:

-- 1. Check the log file to verify that onsrvapd has not generated any errors.
-For location of the log files, see your release notes. - 2.
+Ensure that onsrvapd is running correctly, by checking the log file to verify that onsrvapd has not generated any errors.
+For location of the log files, see your release notes.
 Verify that onsrvapd is running.

-Installing the IBM Informix SNMP Agent
+Installing the Informix SNMP agent

-If you install the Microsoft SNMP Extendible master agent after you install the Informix database server or coserver, the Informix installation procedure cannot create INFXSNMP.
+If you install the Microsoft SNMP Extendible master agent after you install the IBM Informix database server, the Informix installation procedure cannot create INFXSNMP.
 To correct this problem, run a program called inssnmp to complete the OnSNMP installation.